 GP ratio measures the Group's ability to cover its operational expenses by its gross profit.
 The GP ratio is calculated as gross profit divided by sales.
-The Group's GP ratio was approximately 16.9% in the year of 2017 (2016: 18.7%).
-The Group is able to maintain its GP ratio in the year of 2017 to cover its current year operational cost effectively showing that the Group is capable to provide products to market at a reasonable price that is acceptable by customer.
+The Group's GP ratio was approximately 16.9% in the year of 2018 (2017: 16.9%).
+The Group is able to maintain its GP ratio in the year of 2018 to cover its current year operational cost effectively showing that the Group is capable to provide products to market at a reasonable price that is acceptable by customer.

 NP ratio measures how effectively the Group can convert sales into net income and the performance of the Group's associates.
 It reveals the remaining profit after cost of goods sold, selling and distribution costs, administrative expenses, finance expenses and income tax expenses.
 The NP ratio is calculated as profit for this year divided by sales.
-The Group's NP ratio was approximately 4.6% in the year of 2017 (2016: 3.3%).
-The Group is able to improve NP ratio for the year of 2017.
+The Group's NP ratio was approximately 2.4% in the year of 2018 (2017: 4.6%).
+In view of the drop of NP ratio, the Group will strive to enhance operational efficiency and increase the contribution from new investment in the year of 2019.

-ROE ratio measures the efficiency of the Group to utilize the fund from shareholders to generate profit and grow the company.
+ROE ratio measures the efficiency of the Group to utilize the fund from equity holders to generate profit and grow the company.
 The ROE ratio is calculated as profit for the year divided by average equity.
-The Group's ROE ratio was approximately 6.2% for the year of 2017 (2016: 6.3%).
-The Group delivered an average return to shareholders' investment in year 2017.
-The management of the Group will pursue higher ROE in the future.
+The Group's ROE ratio was approximately 4.1% for the year of 2018 (2017: 6.2%).
+The Group has obtained a lower ROE ratio in the year of 2018.
+The management of the Group will optimize the fund utilization to achieve a high profit in the future.

 NG ratio measures the Group's financial leverage about the degree of its business activities are funded by the owner's cash or by bank loan.
 The NG ratio is calculated as net debt divided by total equity.
 Net debt is calculated as total borrowings less cash and cash equivalent.
-The Group's NG ratio was approximately 17.4% as at 31st December 2017 (31st December 2016: 23.7%).
-The Group was able to obtain a lower NG ratio as at 31st December 2017 as compared with 2016 which demonstrates that the Group was capable to reduce its NG ratio to a relatively low level and majorly relied on owner's fund for its business activities.
+The Group's NG ratio was approximately 33.8% as at 31st December 2018 (31st December 2017: 17.4%).
+The NG ratio is increased since the Group increase bank borrowing level to satisfy its higher business volume and the larger investment scale during the year.